Data-Driven Storytelling

 And the last example is a data-driven documentary that illustrates the human cost of World War II.
 This example is very powerful as the way that data was transformed into the story is very emotional.

 In conclusion, we will say that if you are not using data-driven storytelling in your business, you are missing a lot.
-Your organization likely has abundant raw data waiting to help you and your team make complex data-driven business decisions and support the value of your allegations, ideas, and point of view.
+Your organization likely has abundant raw data waiting to help you and your team make complex data-driven business decisions and support the value of your allegations, ideas, and points of view.